louis11-le/firebase-nextjs/README.md

 ## Firebase Roles

-This project uses Firebase for authentication and database management.
+This project uses Firebase for authentication.
 The following Firebase roles are utilized:

 - **Authentication**: Manages user sign-in and sign-up.
-- **Firestore Database**: Stores user data and other application data.
-- **Firebase Functions**: Handles server-side logic and API routes.

 ## Getting Started